 Skunks are more helpful in our yards than we realize because they eat dangerous pests, but because of their infamous stench and propensity to burrow under foundations, many homeowners would rather be without them.

-Implementing an integrated control plan that uses techniques for both skunk removal and deterrence is the best way to get rid of a skunk.
+Implementing an integrated skunk removal plan that uses techniques for both skunk removal and deterrence is the best way to get rid of a skunk.

 It is not too difficult to identify skunks as a nuisance animal.
 It is impossible to deny their distinctive features, which include a white stripe running the length of their black fur and an odorous nose.